 - Tourism advertising for the states themselves often falls into this.
 If you listen to Massachusetts' tourism board, the entire state is Cape Cod and the Freedom Trail.

 - Similarly, Vermont is happy to tell you at length about its trees and skiing.
-The only cities that exist are Burlington (We All Live In Chittenden County is a thing in local media) and Brattleboro, the latter of which is technically a town and is known only because people coming up from MA, CT, or NYC usually pass through it and/or stop there to get gas and food or to find some way to get their kids to shut up.
+The only cities that exist are Burlington (We All Live In Chittenden County is a thing in local media) and Brattleboro, the latter of which is technically a town and is known only because people coming up from MA, CT, or NYC or down from Montreal or Ottawa usually pass through it and/or stop there to get gas and food or to find some way to get their kids to shut up.

 - And apparently, all Connecticut consists of is two enormous casinos and a couple of boats.
 Bristol sometimes gets a weak mention due to Lake Compounce.